During times of family stress, a compassionate Ohio family lawyer can be the best person to help you find your path forward.

 - Whether your spouse can inherit your assets or receive life insurance benefits in the event of your death

-There may be other provisions that you and your future spouse want included in your prenuptial agreement.
+There may be other provisions that you and your future spouse want to be included in your prenuptial agreement.
 An experienced Ohio family lawyer can explain what types of provisions your prenup can include.
 A skilled domestic relations lawyer also can help you understand which provisions a domestic relations court is unlikely to enforce.
 For example, prenuptial agreements can’t typically be used in Ohio to determine child custody or child support if you and your spouse have children when you divorce.
 However, there may be some aspects of parenting or shared expenses for your children that a prenup can resolve.

 The decision to adopt can bring a lot of joy to your life.
 You’re committing to providing a child with a lifetime of love and support.
 It’s a decision that impacts your family, your home, and your finances.